Joseph E. Widener: Thoroughbred horse racing

-Widener used his great wealth to pursue his interest in Thoroughbred horse racing on a large scale.
-Not only did he become an owner of a large stable of racehorses, Widener acquired the Elmendorf Farm in Lexington, Kentucky and the Belmont Park racetrack in New York, plus he built Hialeah Park racetrack in Miami, Florida.

-In 1901, Widener began purchasing Thoroughbred horses to compete in both flat racing and steeplechase events.
+Widener used his wealth to pursue his interest in Thoroughbred horse racing.
+He purchased his first Thoroughbred horses before he was twenty years old.
+In 1901, Widener began to compete in both flat racing and steeplechase events.
+He was elected to the Jockey Club in 1909 and served as a steward and vice-chairman.
+From 1912 to 1943, Widener bred seventy-nine stakes race winners.

 He hired future U.S. Racing Hall of Fame horse trainer J. Howard Lewis.
 For the next four decades, they combined to race fourteen champions, two in flat racing and twelve in steeplechase.
 Widener's steeplechase horses won numerous important races including three editions of the American Grand National with Relluf (1914), Arc Light (1929), and Bushranger (1936).
-His steeplechasers Bushranger and Fairmount were both elected to the U.S. Racing Hall of Fame.
+His steeplechaser Bushranger was elected to the National Museum of Racing and Hall of Fame in 1967 and Fairmount in 1985.

+In 1923, Widener and his nephew George D. Widener Jr., purchased a portion of the Elmendorf Farm in Lexington Kentucky.
+Joseph operated his portion under the Elmendorf name while George renamed his portion Old Kenney Farm.

 Following the death of August Belmont Jr., Widener and friends W. Averell Harriman and George Herbert Walker purchased much of Belmont's Thoroughbred breeding stock.
-For his Elmendorf Farm breeding operation, Widener acquired Belmont's very important sire Fair Play and the broodmare Mahubah, the parents of Man o' War.
+For his Elmendorf Farm breeding operation, Widener acquired Belmont's sire Fair Play and the broodmare Mahubah, the parents of Man o' War.
 He also purchased a son of Fair Play named Chance Shot who would go on to win the 1927 Belmont Stakes and following the 1929 death of Fair Play would become Elmendorf Farm's leading sire.
-Widener had a life-size statue of Fair Play erected by his grave at Elmendorf Farm.
+Widener had a life-size statue of Fair Play by Laura Gardin Fraser erected by his grave at Elmendorf Farm.

-As part of the selloff of the August Belmont Jr. estate, in 1925 Widener also acquired majority control of Belmont Park in Elmont, New York and would serve as the race track's president until 1939 when failing health necessitated his stepping down.
+In 1924, Widener became the president of the Westchester Racing Association which owned Belmont Park in Elmont, New York.

-In 1930, he imported the stallion Sickle from Lord Derby in England who came to visit the U.S. that year and was Widener's guest at the 1930 Kentucky Derby.
-A son of the very important sire Phalaris, Sickle would produce 45 Graded stakes race winners and be the leading sire in North America in 1936 and 1938.
+In 1930, he imported the stallion Sickle from Edward Stanley, 17th Earl of Derby in England who came to visit the U.S. that year and was Widener's guest at the 1930 Kentucky Derby.
+A son of Phalaris, Sickle would produce 43 stakes race winners.
+One of his most famous offspring, Polynesian, was gifted by Widener to his daughter-in-law, Gertrude T. Widener, as an anniversary gift.

 Following Chance Shot's win in the 1927 Belmont Stakes, Widener's racing stable won the race two more times with Hurryoff in 1933 and with a son of Chance Shot in 1934 named Peace Chance.
-He also had five horses compete in the Kentucky Derby with his best finishes a second place earned by Osmand in 1927 and by Brevity in 1936.

-Widener's father had had business interests in France and like other wealthy elite Americans of that era, maintained a place in fashionable Paris.
-In addition to racing horses in the United States, Widener also kept a stable of Thoroughbreds in France.
-Competing in French grass racing, his horses won the 1923 and 1926 editions of the Prix La Rochette and the 1923, 1924, and 1937 runnings of the Prix d'Aumale.

-Widener also owned English Hackney horses who competed at various shows.
+Widener established a stud farm in France.

+He was a proponent of parimutuel betting on horse racing in New York which was implemented by the state in 1940.